 There is now a standard University process for the submission and return of coursework.
-From an academic perspective, there are some key features on process and timings to be aware of; full details are found in the Staff Guide to Coursework Submission and Return.
+From an academic perspective, here are some key features:

 Submission of Coursework